-Students can access a variety of student information through ESCConnect, the College's on-line student information system.
-ESCConnect can be accessed on the College website at www.es.vccs.edu.
-Students can register for classes, print their class schedule, view their business office and financial aid accounts, print an unofficial transcript, and maintain their personal information.
-Students are assigned an EmplID and password which provide access to the ESCConnect portal.
+Students can access a variety of student information through MyESCC, the College's on-line student information system.
+MyESCC can be accessed on the College website at www.es.vccs.edu.
+Students can register for classes, print class schedules, view business office and financial aid accounts, print an unofficial transcript, and maintain personal information.
+Students are assigned an EmpIID and password which provide access to the MyESCC portal.